nhtsai/notes/_posts/2021-09-05-system-design.md

     * Choosing servers to serve traffic based on the geographic location of users.
         * E.g. routing all European traffic to a European load balancer
     * Can localize content and restrict content distribution based on region.
-    * Can load balance predicatably so each user location is consistently routed to the same endpoint.
+    * Can load balance predictably so each user location is consistently routed to the same endpoint.

 ### Disadvantages of DNS
 * Accessing a DNS server introduces a slight delay, which can be mitigated by caching.